vortexdeveloperlabs/Dispenser/README.md

 TODO: ...

-> This is already described in the Filter Lock docs
+> This is already described in the [Filter Lock docs](https://github.com/VyperGroup/Filter-lock?tab=readme-ov-file#filter-lock)

 ### Smart Mode

 This will allows Dispenser to be used without having to interface with the bot

 In "smart" mode will will DMs you links automatically that are personalized to you.
-When those links get blocked in your cohert, you will automatically be given a new one
+When those links get blocked, a new link will be sent to users in every cohort that it affects.

+#### Web UI

+There will be an optional UI on Dispenser's website that will allow you to get links, if you publish them online.
+They will also be available through an API to make developing your own Dispensers possible.

+For this feature you must opt in with `Config option: webui.status`.
+If you are not opted in, you won't get any of the api routes past `/servers/...`

+There will be API Endpoints for:

+-   `/servers/` - Will have the array property `servers` that will contain: the server information as provided by the gallery
+-   `/servers/{server id}` - Will have the array property `categories` with the categories from the bot and the corropsonding snowflake id's that are listed in the DB.
+-   `/servers/{server id}/${category id}` - This will provide the links for the server

+#### Cohorts

+A cohort is a group of users that have the same filters The user may optionally add district-specific filter configurations, in case of manual blocks: `/joinDistrictCohort {filter type} {API url} {?key}`.

 #### How the user interacts with the bot